These ideas for summer excursions bring your child’s favorite books to life

 Visit a fish hatchery.
 You can also take a fishing trip or a riverboat cruise.
 If you’re lucky enough to live near a canal, rent a boat and take a leisurely ride through the locks.
 Watch the water rise and fall as you travel from place to place.

-Inspirational titles
+Suggested titles

-- All Dads on Deck, Judy Delton
+- All Dads on Deck(opens in a new window) by Judy Delton

-- True Confessions of Charlotte Doyle, Avi
+- True Confessions of Charlotte Doyle(opens in a new window) by Avi

 Comic books and graphic novels